BigSoftVideo/DOTE/glossary.md

 ### Pan <a id='pan'></a>

 A transition between one [Video-cue](cue.md) and the next that smoothly and linearly tracks between an initial viewport in the [Video panel](video.md) and a target viewport.
-This is only true if the same media is used in both Video-cues and smooth transition is selected.
+This is only true if the same media are used in both Video-cues and smooth transition is selected.

 See also [Video-cue](#video-cue), [Zoom](#zoom), [Smooth Transition](#smooth) and [Jump Cut](#jump-cut).